kdw2060/bose-soundtouch-alt-interface/README.md

 **install on a local nodeJS webserver**

 3. Set the variable `HassEnv` to false on line 8 of `server.js`
 4. Edit `options.json` inside the client\js folder to edit the list of your preferred radio channels and intercom messages.
 As Bose has moved away from vtuner to either TuneIn or Radioplayer you can no longer just set a station number but have to set a complete `<ContentItem>` object.
-To get this object you need to use the /nowplaying API function after having selected the station through the official Bose Soundtouch app.
-See api-reference: https://developer.bose.com/guides/bose-soundtouch-api/bose-soundtouch-api-reference
+To get this object you need to use the `/nowplaying` API function after having selected the station through the official Bose Soundtouch app.
+See [api-reference](https://developer.bose.com/guides/bose-soundtouch-api/bose-soundtouch-api-reference).
+I suggest you use a tool like the excellent [Postman](https://www.getpostman.com/) to execute the ``/nowplaying`` call.
 5. Install with `npm install` from the node console
 6. Run `node server.js` and point your client device browser to yourserverip:3001